Healthy Homes Assessment Hastings

 Rental Property Home Assessments Hastings

-Areas of rental properties that are impacted through the Healthy Homes Standard in Hastings include each:
+The areas of rental property that are affected through Health Homes Standards.
+Healthy Homes Standards in Hastings include each:

 • Bathroom